intrbiz/bergamot-site/src/main/views/docs/user/ref/config.md

 ## Configuring A Contact

-A Contact represents someone (or thing) which should be notified when some thing goes wrong or recoverss.
-A Contact will be notified when a check alerts and recovers.
+A Contact represents someone (or thing) which should be notified when some thing goes wrong or recovers, as well as controlling access to the user interface and API.

+A Contact will be notified when a check alerts and recovers, Bergamot Monitoring will only send one notification for an alert and recovery.
 A Contact is only notified during a particular time period and can be notified via multiple Notification Engines (email, sms, etc).

-You should define a generic Contact template, which contacts inherit from.
-This template should define when and how a contact is notified.
+It is reccomended to define a generic Contact template, which contacts inherit from.
+This template should define when and how a contact is notified by default.
 For example:

     <contact name="generic-contact" template="yes">
         <notifications enabled="yes" time-period="24x7" alerts="yes" recovery="yes">